 I have been working at New York Times full-time (More than 3 years)

-I applied through an employee referral.
-The process took 2 weeks.
-I interviewed at New York Times (New York, NY).
+I applied online.
+I interviewed at New York Times (New York, NY) in May 2017.

 I applied via Linkedin and was contacted by a recruiter who setup a phone round with the hiring team.
 The phone round was a discussion about my projects and a few easy questions based on my work experience.
 Then I was invited to an onsite interview at the New York times office.
 I was interested in meeting the team and the onsite round was overall a good experience.
 Nothing asked was particularly too difficult, mostly database schema related questions and was asked just one algorithm question.
 The onsite interview was scheduled for 3 hours and was pretty straightforward and a few questions from interviewers overlapped and felt a little disorganized.

 After the onsite, there was a take home coding test with vague specifications.
 I was given a JSON related question and was rejected based on the coding test.
 The feedback felt a highly nit picked and was contradictory to the assumptions stated in the question.
 This was a complete waste of my time .
 I already had another offer in hand and attended the interview because I committed to the recruiter.